 c.
-Property, Plant and Equipment: Proceeds before Intended Use - Amendments to Ind AS 16 d.
-Ind AS 101 First-time Adoption of Indian Accounting Standards - Subsidiary as a firsttime adopter
+Property, Plant and Equipment: Proceeds before Intended Use - Amendments to Ind AS 16

 The amendments modified paragraph 17(e) of Ind AS 16 to clarify that excess of net sale proceeds of items produced over the cost of testing, if any, shall not be recognised in the profit or loss but deducted from the directly attributable costs considered as part of cost of an item of property, plant, and equipment.